kpecsok98/Worcester-Greenspace/README.md

 ```

 Once Colab is connected to your Drive type in the following code.
-Again please note that if you are NOT using Colab you should NOT use this exact code to connect to your input data.
+Again, please note that if you are NOT using Colab you should NOT use this exact code to connect to your input data.
 Also, for anyone, don't attempt to download the tree_cover data, I am only including it to show you how I used this specific data to include in a Carto map.
 If there is data that I did not provide that you would like to use feel free to import it.

 ```Python
 # Import shapefiles